coolpalani/opencontrail/kubernetes/README.md

     * Ansible Instance  (x1)

+      This is the instance from which, we will run our playbooks

         IMAGE:      Ubuntu 16.04 LTS
         FLAVOR:     t2.micro
         DISK:       20 GB
         SEC GRP:    Allow all traffic from everywhere

     * K8s-Master Instance   (x1)

+      This is the instance which will host Kubernetes & OpenContrail control-plane services (OpenContrail Controller)

         IMAGE:      Ubuntu 16.04 LTS
         FLAVOR:     t2.xlarge